University of North Carolina at Pembroke: Campus

-The university's campus is situated just north of Pembroke, located directly behind N.C.
+The university's campus is located just north of Pembroke, directly behind N.C.
 Highway 711.
-Interstate 74 is located just minutes from campus, as is Interstate 95.
+Interstate 74 runs minutes from campus, as is Interstate 95.
 The center of campus is considered to be the Chavis University Center (often referred to as the University Center, or the UC).
-Students can bowl, play pool and related games as well as socialize in the lounge.
+Students can bowl, play pool, and related games as well as socialize in the lounge.
 The dining hall and a fast-food outlet are located in the UC.

 The UC lawn, an open grass area in front of the UC, is where students play amateur sports, read on benches, or use the area for free speech.
 The eastern side of campus includes the Livermore Library, Oxendine Science Building, Old Main, and Wellons Hall, among other buildings.
-The campus on the west side has the Business Administration Building, Education Center, and most of the residence hall communities such as Oak Hall, Pine Hall, North, and Belk.
+The campus on the west side has the Business Administration Building, Education Center, and the residence hall communities such as Oak Hall, Pine Hall, North, and Belk.
 Lumbee Hall, the Dial Humanities building, the Sampson building, the Auxiliary building, the Jones Athletic Center, and the Givens Performing Arts Center make up most of the north end of campus.

 The campus is home to Givens Performing Arts Center, a regional center for culture, arts, and entertainment.
 GPAC hosts numerous Broadway shows, orchestras, shows geared towards children, and also hosts the "Distinguished Speaker Series," in cooperation with the Association of Campus Entertainment, which has brought in notable people such as Cory Booker, Bill Nye, Jodi Sweetin, Patch Adams, Gabby Douglas and Hill Harper, among many others.

+The Museum of the Southeast American Indian

+Located in Old Main at the UNC Pembroke campus is the Museum of the Southeast American Indian.
+Indigenous artifacts are permanently displayed, and Southeast American Indian Native cultures are honored through arts, traditions and storytelling programs and events.

 Organization

 The title of Principal or Superintendent was used prior to 1940.
-After 1940, when UNC Pembroke became a collegiate-level institution, the title of President was used.
-Upon becoming a member institution of the University of North Carolina system, the title was changed to Chancellor.
+After 1940, when UNC Pembroke became a collegiate-level institution, the title of "president" was used.
+Upon becoming a member of the University of North Carolina system, the title was changed to "chancellor".